vorce/lagun/README.md

 - Some tests would be fun and useful
 - Show version of Lagun somewhere on the page (bottom?)
 - Structure the code in a nicer way
-- Make it friendlier for real usage: set url of spec, disable input of url of spec etc